 - gender identity refers to personal perception of gender

 ONS releases should use the term “sex”, unless they are referring to:

 - data sources that specifically ask about gender or gender identity

-- commonly used and recognised terms, such as “gender pay gap”
+- commonly used and recognised terms, such as “the gender pay gap”

+If a population is made up of only adult females, it should be described as “women”.
+If it includes children, use “females”.
+If it is only children, use “girls”.

-A population made up of only adult males should be described as “men”.
+If a population is made up of only adult males, it should be described as “men”.
 If it includes children, use “males”.
 If it is only children, use “boys”.

-A population that is made up of adult women only should be described as “women”.
-If it includes children, use “females”.
-If it is children only, use “girls”.

 The dataset includes females from ages 10 to 24 years.

 The chart shows the social class of men aged 45 years and over.